-There are just some things that I prefer to cook in the traditional style.
-Sweet Potato Casserole is one of them.
-This is a recipe that has been on my Thanksgiving table, since my earliest memories.
+Sweet Potato Casserole is a recipe that has been on my Thanksgiving table since my earliest memories.

-My dad made his Sweet Potato Casserole simple and my Grandmother made her Sweet Potato Casserole simple.
+My dad made and my Grandmother made their Sweet Potato Casserole simple.
 They both cooked their casseroles in the oven, as I did, for many years.
-I have made this Sweet Potato Casserole in the oven, in my 6 Quart Slow Cooker (with a triple recipe) and now also in my Pressure Cooker.
+I have made this Sweet Potato Casserole in the oven, in my 6 Quart Slow Cooker (with a triple recipe) and now also in my Instant Pot DUO Plus, Ninja Foodi or Pressure Cooker.

 My Pressure Cooker Sweet Potato Casserole is the quickest method and the taste is very good in all versions.
-In all methods, the Pressure Cooker is still the best for steaming the sweet potatoes or yams.
+The Instant Pot DUO Plus, Ninja Foodi or Pressure Cooker is still the best way for steaming the sweet potatoes or yams.

 I forgot to add the Marshmallows into the photo, but suffice it to say, this Pressure Cooker Sweet Potato Casserole definitely uses Marshmallows!
 It is my very favorite part of this dish.
 The more, the better.